If I say Astra, what comes to mind?

 If you choose Astra, you should do quite well.
 It is said to be “the most lightweight theme available in the market and offers unmatched performance”.

 - To load “in less than 0.5 seconds with default WordPress data”.

-- Require less than 50KB of resources to load, “whereas most of the other WordPress themes require at least 300 KBs“.
+- To require less than 50KB of resources to load, “whereas most of the other WordPress themes require at least 300 KBs“.

-In order to verify the accuracy of these statements, I run a series of tests.
+In order to verify the accuracy of these statements, I ran a series of tests.